glasses-language-approaches-regional-multilingual-websites

 • And don’t forget code internationalization and localization (i18n)

-In short, this means that your CMS should support content types, where all content items of a specific type are structured in the same way—and therefore can be treated the same way in different scenarios.
-For instance, the same fields from a given content type—like a title, preamble, product info, or image—can be reused across different channels, like websites, apps, digital signage, wearables, and IoT.
+This means that your CMS should support content types, where all content items of a specific type are structured in the same way, and therefore can be treated the same way in different scenarios.

-It is content reuse like this that in turn will enable especially the more advanced approaches to localization.
+It is content reuse like this that in turn will enable the more advanced approaches to localization.

 For our purposes, we use the concepts of “translation” and “localization”: